Pawan2312/sensorReadings/README.md

 # sensorReadings
 This is an android app which can connect to nodemcu or any other wifi enabled chip and can transfer data from the microcontroller into this app.
+Currently I'm using to monitor my underground tank and over head tank with this app, though it can be used for any other sensor similarly.

+As of now this app uses HTTP (OKHTTP) as it's backend to fetch data from the nodecmu chip via HTTP get call.
+But I'm trying to implement it with Websockets for more convenience which can run in the background and keep connected to the nodemcu and get updates in real time.

+This app parses JSON fetched from the nodemcu via HTTP call, and shows it in the recycler view.

+I have used recycler veiw to dynamically add new readings and show it in the view.

+You are welcome to edit my code.
+And help in making this app better.